fskilroy/fskilroy/README.md

 - ⚡ Fun fact: ...
 -->

-I’m currently an Engineering Manager www.credly.com which is a Pearson Company.
-Where I work with some of the brightest people in the tech industry.
+I’m currently an Engineering Manager www.credly.com (which is a Pearson Company) where I work with some of the brightest people in the tech industry.

 In my spare time I'm learning Kotlin because I just got a cool watch and I have an idea for an app.